Login

 Baraha Kshetra Nepal: Sacred Varaha Temple, Sapta Koshi Rivers and Pilgrimage Guide

-The Koshi River is formed by the Sapta Koshi River System, meaning the “Seven Koshi Rivers”.
+The Koshi itself is formed by seven rivers coming together — the Sapta Koshi system:

 • Sun Koshi